ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 ### Great customer experience

 The [[= product_name_cloud =]] as a PaaS solution enables your company to begin developing effective digital systems that provide exceptional client experiences.
-In order to assist business users and developers in creating user-friendly apps, it also offers a number of extra services, including extensive APIs, workflow and design tools, and more.
+To assist business users and developers in creating user-friendly apps, it also offers a number of extra services, including extensive APIs, workflow, design tools, and more.

 ### Increase in developer productivity